Note: We’ve put together a new resource for learning Arabic which you might find useful. Click here.

 Beginner: Kalimni ‘Arabi Bishweesh (Speak Arabic To Me Slowly)

 Upper Intermediate: Kalimni ‘Arabi Aktar (Speak More Arabic To Me)

 Early Advanced: Kalimni ‘Arabi Mazboot (Speak Arabic To Me Properly)

-Higher Advanced (for some reason this one is only available through AUC Press directly): Kalimni ‘Arabi Fi Kull Haaga (Speak Arabic To Me In Everything)
+Higher Advanced: Kalimni ‘Arabi Fi Kull Haaga (Speak Arabic To Me In Everything)

 If there’s one investment you make on your Arabic study let it be this series.

 UPDATE: Since writing this review, two more books have been released for Egyptian that are absolutely outstanding and worthy of mention (particularly for not-so-beginner learners):